-If the quality of Zakat distribution is good, fair, and equitable, it can increase the level of trust among Muslims towards the Amil Zakat institution.
-If the quality of Zakat distribution is good, fair, and equitable, it can increase the level of trust among Muslims towards the Amil Zakat institution.
-This is in line with the verse of Allah, which commands his people to be fair, including the distribution of Zakat, in Surah Al-Maidah verse 8.
-This shows that the Zakat Management Organization in Indonesia has been efficient in distributing Zakat to Mustahik in need.
-In the distribution of Zakat funds, Zakat Management Organizations in Indonesia are quite optimal and appropriate.
-Therefore, Muzakki should not hesitate to trust the Zakat Management Organization as a place for distributing Zakat.
-Zakat institutions in Indonesia have also innovated in Zakat payment transactions to facilitate Muzakki with the Zakat blockchain program, which aims to increase transparency in the management of Zakat funds in increasing trust (Millatina et al., 2022).
+If the quality of zakat distribution is good, fair, and equitable, it can increase the level of trust among Muslims towards the amil zakat institution.
+If the quality of zakat distribution is good, fair, and equitable, it can increase the level of trust among Muslims towards the amil zakat institution.
+This is in line with the verse of Allah, which commands his people to be fair, including the distribution of zakat, in Surah Al-Maidah verse 8.
+This shows that the Zakat Management Organization in Indonesia has been efficient in distributing zakat to mustahik in need.
+In the distribution of zakat funds, Zakat Management Organizations in Indonesia are quite optimal and appropriate.
+Therefore, muzakki should not hesitate to trust the Zakat Management Organization as a place for distributing zakat.
+Zakat institutions in Indonesia have also innovated in zakat payment transactions to facilitate muzakki with the zakat blockchain program, which aims to increase transparency in the management of zakat funds in increasing trust (Millatina et al., 2022).

-H6 suggests that the intention (in the term of paying Zakat) has a positive impact on Zakat compliance behavior.
+H6 suggests that the intention (in the term of paying zakat) has a positive impact on zakat compliance behavior.
 Thus, this hypothesis is accepted.
-Intention to pay Zakat, referred to in this study, is defined intention as the readiness of a person's cognitive image in carrying out a behavior.
-Intentions play an important role in the implementation of ibadah in Islam, especially in Zakat behavior (Qardhawi, 1998).
+Intention to pay zakat, referred to in this study, is defined intention as the readiness of a person's cognitive image in carrying out a behavior.
+Intentions play an important role in the implementation of ibadah in Islam, especially in zakat behavior (Qardhawi, 1998).
 It can also be concluded that intention is an indication of a person's willingness to perform a behavior (Ajzen, 2005).
-Meanwhile, Zakat compliance behavior refers to the payment of Zakat in accordance with the fatwa and regulations set by the Zakat authority.
-According to Jaffri (2010), Zakat compliance depends on the reasons why individual Muslims decide to obey or avoid Allah's orders, Islamic obligations, and rules issued by Zakat authorities.
-This regulation also exists in Indonesia from the MUI fatwa, which explains that Zakat is required for individuals who have reached the nishab.
+Meanwhile, zakat compliance behavior refers to the payment of zakat in accordance with the Fatwa and regulations set by the zakat authority.
+According to Jaffri (2010), zakat compliance depends on the reasons why individual Muslims decide to obey or avoid Allah's orders, Islamic obligations, and rules issued by zakat authorities.
+This regulation also exists in Indonesia from the MUI fatwa, which explains requires zakat for individuals who have reached the nishab.
 The intention is often used as an intervening variable to relate factors from the composition of attitude (positive attitude) and subjective norm (influence of religious leaders and peer influence) to compliance behavior (behavior) (Ajzen, 2005).
-The effect of intention to pay Zakat on Zakat compliance behavior means that when Muzakki or Zakat payers have a high intention to pay professional Zakat, it will lead to Zakat compliance behavior or compliance in paying professional Zakat.
-So that intention can be something important because it will influence someone to behave obediently in paying professional Zakat.
+The effect of intention to pay zakat on zakat compliance behavior means that when muzakki or zakat payers have a high intention to pay professional zakat, it will lead to zakat compliance behavior or compliance in paying professional zakat.
+So that intention can be something important because it will influence someone to behave obediently in paying professional zakat.